-I am a petrologist with an keen interest in high-temperature crustal processes.
-My research combines field and petrographic techniques with phase-equilibrium modelling to better understand crustal evolution.
-I recently moved to Simon Fraser University, where I am building a research group that combines elements of igneous and metamorphic petrology with microstructural analysis to study deep crustal processes (i.e., melting, crystallisation, and plastic deformation).
-Prior to SFU, I held a Royal Commission of 1851 Research Fellowship at Cambridge, where I studied the crystallisation dynamics and microstructure of granite.
-This work originated from my past experience with high-temperature metamorphism and crustal melting that I gained throughout my PhD at Oxford, and while working as a researcher at the Geological Survey of Denmark and Greenland.
+I am a petrologist with a keen interest in high-temperature crustal processes and the evolution of planetary lithosphere.
+My research combines field and electron-beam microscopy techniques with phase-equilibrium modelling to better understand crustal evolution.
+In January 2021 I moved to the University of British Columbia – Okanagan, where I am building a research group that combines elements of igneous and metamorphic petrology with microstructural analysis to study deep crustal processes (i.e., melting, crystallisation, and plastic deformation).
+Prior to UBC, I was an Assistant Professor at Simon Fraser University (2017-2020) and I held a Royal Commission of 1851 Research Fellowship at Cambridge (2016-2017).
+My interest in high-temperature crustal processes originated during my PhD at Oxford, where I studied crustal melting in the Himalaya.

 Will started as a PhD student at SFU in 2019 after graduating from Oxford University with a masters in Earth Sciences.
 Will's current research is situated in the Kluane Basin, Yukon, where he employs multiple field, lab and computational techniques to understand the Jurassic-Cretaceous evolution of the northern Cordillera.
 Will is also interested in the exhumation of the Western Gneiss Complex in Norway.